mkapur/sab-2021-doc/_main.md

 The model was able to fit the mean body weights of the fishery discards and discard fractions well (Figures \ref{fig:bodywtfit} and \ref{fig:discard_fit}).

 Deviations about the estimated stock-recruitment function generally had high uncertainty prior to the mid-1970s, when the age-composition data first become informative about cohort strengths (Figure \ref{fig:recdevs_bias}).
-This stock assessment was able to estimate cohort strengths further back in time due to the increased plus group, extended to 50 years.
+This stock assessment update was able to estimate cohort strengths further back in time due to the increased plus group, extended to 50 years (note that the data plus group is 70 years, whereas the modeled plus group is 50).
 The NWFSC and AFSC Slope Surveys, as well as the WCGBT Survey, all catch older fish that provided some information with respect to recruitment prior to the mid-1970s (the informative period for recruitment in past assessments).
 Including the sea level as a survey index of recruitment strength informs recruitment estimates in a limited fashion prior to the mid-1970s.
 The recruitment bias adjustment was set as recommended by (@MethotTaylor2011).

 Sablefish recruitment was estimated to be highly variable with large amounts of uncertainty in individual recruitment events.
 Within this variability, there were sets of years with recruitment estimated consistently higher or lower than the long term mean (Figure \ref{fig:ts11}), with both the lowest and highest estimates occurring during the past 20 years.
 Given a relatively high degree of recruitment variability, the estimated stock-recruitment function predicted a wide range of cohort sizes over the observed range of spawning biomass (Figure \ref{fig:SR_curve}).

-Catches were estimated from the beginning of the time series (Table \ref{tab:allcatches}).
+Catches were input from the beginning of the time series (Table \ref{tab:allcatches}).
 The estimates of uncertainty around the point estimate of unfished biomass are large across the range of models explored within this assessment, suggesting that the unfished spawning biomass could range from just under 100,000 mt to over 200,000 mt.
 This uncertainty is largely due to the confounding of natural mortality, absolute stock size, and productivity.
-The point estimate of 2020 spawning biomass from the base model is 91018 mt; however, the $\sim$95% interval ranges broadly from 36904 to 145132 mt.
+The point estimate of 2020 spawning biomass from the base model is 90,756 mt; however, the $\sim$ 95\% interval ranges broadly from 37,135 to 144,378 mt.
 The relative trend in spawning biomass is robust to uncertainty in the leading model parameters.
-The 2020 point estimate of spawning stock biomass is 53% of the unfished state ($\sim$95% interval: 35% to 72%.
+The 2020 point estimate of spawning stock biomass is 54\% of the unfished state (approximate 95% interval: 35% to 72%).
 Estimates indicate that the spawning biomass was near the target (Figure \ref{fig:ts9}).
 The estimated time-series of total, age-4+ (Figure \ref{fig:ts1_4}), and spawning biomass (Figure \ref{fig:ts7}) track one another closely (Table \ref{tab:timeseries}).

 \begin{comment}
 Forecasts from the 2015 assessment update projected the spawning biomass to increase by 9.3% from 2015 to 2019 given specified harvests, whereas the current assessment estimated the increase at \Sexpr{pnt(abs(spbdecline), sigdiffs = 1)}%.
 Estimates of unexploited spawning biomass are \Sexpr{pnt(ssb0belowlastyear[1], 0)}% lower than that estimated in 2015 and \Sexpr{pnt(ssb0belowlastyear[2], 0)}% lower than the 2011 estimate.
 Percent of unfished biomass in 2019 was estimated at \Sexpr{pnt(depl, 0)}%, while the 2015 stock assessment forecasted it to be 38%.
 \end{comment}

-## Data weighting
+## Data weighting{#dw}

 Indices of relative abundance all had variance estimates generated as part of the analysis of raw catch data.
-These variances were converted to standard deviations in log space for use in the model; additional variances for the indices of abundance were estimated inside the model.
-Estimated variances for the surveys were within reasonable ranges, except for the WCGBT Survey, for which the estimated added variance near zero, so it was fixed at zero.
+These variances were converted to standard deviations in log space for use in the model; additional variances for the indices of abundance were estimated inside the model, except for the WCGBT Survey, for which the estimated added variance was near zero, so it was fixed at zero.
 Additional variances were added to mean body weight of the fishery discard data as well as to the discard rates  in a manner identical to those used in the 2019 assessment.
 The weighting of age- and length-composition data attempted to reduce the potential for particular data sources to have a disproportionate effect on total model fit, while creating estimates of uncertainty that were commensurate with the uncertainty inherent in the input data.
 Input age- and length-composition data were weighted via the Francis method (Table \ref{tab:torctorcw1}).
 Sensitivity to the iterative re-weighting approaches for developing consistency between the input composition sample sizes (or standard errors) and the effective sample sizes based on model fit using the Harmonic Mean (@McAllisterIanelli1997) and (@Francis2011) methods was completed.
 The Harmonic Mean method consisted of comparing the mean input sample size for compositional data with the mean effective sample size based on model fit.
 The Francis method considers the influence of compositional weights on fits to average lengths or average lengths-at-age.
 Generally, the Harmonic method suggested similar weights for the commercial length composition data, but placed more weight on the survey length data.
-It also indicated a downweighting of commercial age composition data compared to the 2019 benchmark, but to a lesser degree than the Francis approach.
-The model weighted using the Harmonic method was 350 likelihood points worse than that using the Francis method.
+It also indicated a downweighting of commercial age composition data compared to the 2019 benchmark, but to a lesser degree than the Francis approach (Figure \ref{fig:harmonicandfrancis}).
 During the Francis weighting process, several distinctions between this update and the weights used in the 2019 benchmark became apparent.
-Firstly, the 2019 benchmark assessment fixed both commercial fleet age composition weights to a maximum of one, whereas in this update (in the presence of commercially discard length composition) they were downweighted by 90\% and 81\% (for fixed gear and trawl fleets, respectively).
-In addition, the WCGBTS length compositions were downweighted in the update by a factor of about 10 (from 0.29 in the benchmark to 0.033 in the present model), whereas the Triennial age compositions were upweighted by a factor of 10 (from 0.10 in the benchmark to a cap at 1.0 in the present model). **Based on R0 profile...**
+Firstly, the 2019 benchmark assessment iteratively re-weighted both commercial fleet age composition weights to a maximum of one, whereas in this update (in the presence of commercial discard length compositions) they were downweighted by 90\% and 81\% (for fixed gear and trawl fleets, respectively, Table \ref{tab:torctorcw1}) .
+In addition, the WCGBTS length compositions were downweighted in the update by a factor of about 10 (from 0.29 in the benchmark to 0.033 in the present model), whereas the Triennial age compositions were upweighted by a factor of 10 (from 0.10 in the benchmark to a cap at 1.0 in the present model).
+We performed a sensitivity run where the Francis weights were fixed to the values used in 2019 and found the model to fit more poorly (Figure \ref{fig:harmonicandfrancis} and Table \ref{tab:torctorcw2}).

 The value of the parameter controlling recruitment variability was determined in 2019 using an iterative procedure with the aim of ensuring that the value of assumed by the assessment model and the empirical variance in recruitment were self-consistent.
 This involved setting to an initial value, fitting the model and calculating the variance of the recruitment deviations for the years for which recruitments are estimated, then replacing the assumed value of by the calculated value.
 The recruitment variability was tuned up to and capped at a value of 1.4, the maximum value at which the bias correction was expected to provide reliable results.
 This value was unchanged in this update assessment.

 ## Uncertainty and Sensitivity Analyses
 Sensitivity analyses were performed to determine the sensitivity of the model results to a range of alternative assumptions.
 While the recent stock trend and estimates of stock depletion were similar among model sensitivities, a common theme is that the size of the unfished spawning biomass was highly uncertain.
 The available data for sablefish were largely uninformative about the absolute stock size and productivity.
 This stock assessment model, given the data, was unable to discriminate between a larger, less productive stock and a smaller more productive stock, or many combinations in between.
 This could be due to the largely 'one-way-trip' during the period with the most informative data or the fact that northeast Pacific sablefish are a single stock that exhibit movement throughout their range.
 In addition, the inclusion of new data from the same sources as the 2019 benchmark resulted in greater uncertainty around the derived quantities, a pattern which emerged as soon as natural mortality was freed and most pronounced in the slighly increased uncertainty around growth parameters.

 Historical catches provide some information about the minimum stock size needed to have supported the observed time-series but there is less information about the upper bound on stock size.
 Likelihood profiles, parameter estimates, and general model behavior illustrate that small changes in many parameters can result in differing point estimates for management reference points, however the uncertainty about these estimates remains large unless leading model parameters, such as $M$ and $h$, are fixed.
 This uncertainty will remain until a more informative time-series and better quality demographic and biological information are accumulated for the stock, and potentially until a range wide northeast Pacific sablefish analysis is available.
-\begin{comment}

 Uncertainty in the properties of current aging methods (both potential bias and imprecision), as well as relatively sparse fishery sampling, result in potentially noisy age data.
 Similarly, because sablefish grow very rapidly and reach near-asymptotic length in their first decade of life, length-composition data were not particularly informative about historical patterns in recruitment.
 The patterns observed in historical sablefish recruitment suggest that the stock trajectory (via shifts in recruitment strength) was linked to productivity regimes in the California Current.
 Uncertainty in future environmental conditions, changes in the timing, dynamics, and productivity of the California current ecosystem, via climate change or cycles similar to the historical period, should be considered as a significant source of uncertainty in projections of stock status.
-\end{comment}

 The WCGBT Survey was an excellent relative index of abundance over a broad demographic component of the sablefish stock (although not the entire stock, as some of it occurs in deep water and was therefore unobserved).
 This index, as well as stock assessments that better capture the dynamics of sablefish across the NE Pacific, may inform future stock assessments about the scale of the sablefish population relative to the catches being removed.
+The reduced survey effort (by 50\%) in 2019 and lack of survey at all in 2020 certainly reduced recent information available for this assessment.
+Having a complete survey in future years is of great importance for future iterations of this assessment.

 A small set of sensitivity analyses were chosen to provide more information about potential information in the data, and potentially conflicting signals among data sources.
 \begin{comment}relatively obvious questions for any stock assessment such as sensitivity to key structural choices, potential information in the data, and potentially conflicting signals among data sources.
 The order in which they are presented was not intended to reflect their importance; each run included here provided important information for developing or evaluating the base model and alternate states of nature. \end{comment} The results are by no means meant to be a comprehensive comparison of all possible aspects of model uncertainty, nor do they reflect even the full range of models considered in developing the base model.
 \begin{enumerate}
-\item Use of the McAllister-Ianelli (Harmonic Mean) data weighting method as an alternative to the Francis method.
+\item Use of the McAllister-Ianelli (Harmonic Mean) data weighting method as an alternative to the Francis method (described above in Section \ref{dw} on Data Weighting).
+\item Use of the 2019 Francis data weights in lieu of the tuned Francis weights (described above in Section \ref{dw} on Data Weighting).
 \item Inclusion of the At-Sea Hake Observer Program data (landings and length compositions).
+\item Inclusion of the commercially landed length compositions for the fixed-gear and trawl fleets.
 \end{enumerate}

-We also explored various parameter phasings which had little impact on the base model.
+We also explored various parameter phasings, which had little impact on the base model.

 \begin{comment}
 The following model changes to data or parameter estimation had little impact on